Miller v. California: Supreme Court precedents on obscenity

 The U.S. Supreme Court granted certiorari to Miller because the California statute at issue was based on two previous obscenity precedents that the Court wanted to revisit.
 Chief Justice Warren Burger believed that the Court's obscenity jurisprudence was misguided and that governments should be given more leeway to ban obscene materials.
 Burger pushed for a looser definition of "obscenity" which would allow local prosecutions.
 Meanwhile, Justice William J. Brennan, Jr., pushed for First Amendment protection for all "obscenity" unless distributed to minors or exposed offensively to unconsenting adults.
 These disagreements among the Justices resulted in three different hearings, pushing Miller's case into 1973.

 Since the Roth v.
 United States ruling in 1957, the Supreme Court had struggled to define what embodied constitutionally unprotected obscene material.
 Under the Comstock laws controlling mail distribution that prevailed before Roth, any material that tended to "deprave and corrupt those whose minds are open to such immoral influences" was deemed "obscene" and could be banned on that basis.
 Roth defined obscenity more strictly, as material whose "dominant theme taken as a whole appeals to the prurient interest" to the "average person, applying contemporary community standards".
 Only material meeting this test could now be banned as "obscene".

 In Jacobellis v.
 Ohio in 1964, concerning a state ban of an adult-oriented film, Justice Potter Stewart opined that the Court "was faced with the task of trying to define what may be indefinable", and that criminal laws were constitutionally limited to hardcore pornography, which he did not try to define: "perhaps I could never succeed in intelligibly doing so.
 But I know it when I see it".
 In Memoirs v.
 Massachusetts in 1966, the Supreme Court refined the Roth test to material that is "patently offensive" and "utterly without redeeming social value".
 These precedents resulted in an unclear definition of obscene material that could be banned by government authorities.

+In Redrup v.
+New York in 1967, the Supreme Court decided that written materials that were not sold to minors or foisted on unwilling audiences were constitutionally protected.
+Afterward, the Supreme Court systematically and summarily reversed, without further opinion, scores of obscenity rulings involving paperback sex books.